ardatan/graphql-tools/website/docs/generate-schema.md

 });
 ```

-- `typeDefs` is a required argument and should be an GraphQL schema language string or array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
+- `typeDefs` is a required argument and should be a GraphQL schema language string or an array of GraphQL schema language strings or a function that takes no arguments and returns an array of GraphQL schema language strings.
 The order of the strings in the array is not important, but it must include a schema definition.

 - `resolvers` is an optional argument _(empty object by default)_ and should be an object or an array of objects that follow the pattern explained in [article on resolvers](/docs/resolvers/)